m-schildt/AAA/README.md

 **The effect of government support during the COVID-19 pandemic: Firm-level evidence from Germany**

 The project comprises the following components:
-1. Data set creation by matching information from the European state aid transparency database of beneficiaries with data from the Bundesanzeiger
+1. Data set creation by matching information aid data and financial information on a firm-level
-2. A DiD regression to measure the causal effect of aid instruments on the firm liquidity.
+2. Difference-in-Differences methodology to measure the causal effect of aid instruments on the firm liquidity.
-3. A approach with generalized propensity scores (GPS) to provide a granular picture of the effects at different levels of aid
+3. A Generalized Propensity Scores (GPS) to provide a granular picture of the effects at different levels of aid

 ## Key Insights